Call for Abstracts

 Abstract Submission Directions

-Please select the appropriate session and submit the abstract for your oral presentation through the abstract submission site by 11:59 pm, Monday, November 30, 2020.
+Please select the appropriate session and submit the abstract for your oral presentation through the abstract submission site by 11:59 pm (PT), Friday, December 4, 2020.
 You will be notified of the status of your proposal submission by Friday, January 22, 2021.

 Abstracts should provide a brief overview of the approach and key findings to be presented at the conference.